drewcrawford/test_executors/README.md

 ```

 ### `spawn_on`
-Spawns a future on a new thread, polling it there.
-Best for fire-and-forget tasks.
+Spawns a future on a new thread and returns immediately without waiting for completion.

 This function creates a new OS thread with the given name and runs the future on that thread using `sleep_on`.
 The calling thread returns immediately, making this useful for fire-and-forget tasks.

+**Parameters:**
+- `thread_name`: The name to give to the spawned thread (must be a static string)
+- `future`: The future to execute on the new thread

 **Requirements:**
 - The future must be `Send` because it will be moved to another thread
 - The future must be `'static` because the spawned thread may outlive the caller

+**Example:**
 ```rust
 use test_executors::spawn_on;
 use std::sync::{Arc, Mutex};